 Upon completion of the course curriculum, each student will be given a practical and a written exam.

 The practical exam will require the student to create an arrangement, a corsage and a bud vase utilizing the skills gained during the course.
 Evaluation will be based upon the 5 elements of design, six principles of design, and mechanics of construction.
 There are 400 points possible in this exam.

 The written exam reviews the information covered in the text and classroom lectures.
 There are 100 points possible on this exam.

 To receive the Floral Design Institute certificate, students must achieve 60% or better on each exam.
 Failure to do so on either or both will require independent study and re-testing to receive the certificate.

-Student records are kept for 25 years according to Department of Education Guidelines.
+Student records are kept for 25 years according to Oregon Higher Education Coordinating Commission Guidelines.
 Students may request a transcript by contacting the Floral Design Institute office: 1138 NW 17th Avenue, Portland, OR 97209 – 503-223-8089

 Student may personally review their file during office hours with 24 hour notice.
 A written request is required for 3rd party sharing of student files.

 Floral Design Institute does not accept transfer credits.

 STUDENT CONDUCT AND ATTENDANCE